GaneshKurcheti/c2c_timezone-Helpers/ctoc_timezone/README.md

 TODO: Write usage instructions here

 ## Development
+data-ctoc-timezone : current status of the div tag (whether it holds the srever time or the client)
+data-ctoc-time: time that requires to convert.
+data-ctoc-req-zone: any timezone required
+data-ctoc-callback: send the converted time to differentfunction mentioned by the user.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.